Bharti Airtel Receives Rs 6.83 Lakh DoT Penalty for Subscriber Verification Violations

 Radhika SScanX News Team

-Bharti Airtel Limited received a penalty notice of Rs 8,00,000 from Department of Telecommunications, Andhra Pradesh LSA for alleged subscriber verification norms violations.
-The company made regulatory disclosure under SEBI Listing Regulations, stating disagreement with the notice and plans for appropriate rectification action.
+Bharti Airtel has received a penalty notice of Rs 6,83,000 from the Department of Telecommunications, Andhra Pradesh LSA for alleged violations of subscriber verification norms during the January 2026 Customer Application Form Audit.
+The company has opted not to contest the penalty and will pay the amount, with the regulatory disclosure made to both NSE and BSE under SEBI Listing Regulations.

 35213672